kfranqueiro/wcag3-astro/guidelines/groups/image-and-media-alternatives/single-sense.md

   - use-of-spatial-audio
 ---

-Users have <a>content</a> that does not rely on a single sense or perception.
+Users have :term[content] that does not rely on a single sense or perception.